neoforged/Documentation/docs/concepts/registries.md

 ## Datapack Registries

 A datapack registry (also known as a dynamic registry or, after its main use case, worldgen registry) is a special kind of registry that loads data from [datapack][datapack] JSONs (hence the name) at world load, instead of loading them when the game starts.
-Default datapack registries include most worldgen registries, as well as any custom registry (see below) that is marked as a datapack registry.
+Default datapack registries most notably include most worldgen registries, among a few others.

 Datapack registries allow their contents to be specified in JSON files.
 This means that no code (other than [datagen][datagen] if you don't want to write the JSON files yourself) is necessary.
 Every datapack registry has a [`Codec`][codec] associated with it, which is used for serialization, and each registry's id determines its datapack path: